Close Menu

 A Warning About Misinformation

-The CEO also warned of the broader risks such rumours carry.
+The spokesperson also warned of the broader risks such rumours carry.
 He noted that misinformation about BML e-commerce fees could damage the bank’s credibility and pose risks to overall financial stability.

 Moreover, BML has urged customers to disregard unverified claims circulating online.
 Instead, the bank advised account holders to rely on its official channels for accurate information on charges and policies.